huggingface/huggingface_hub/docs/hub/spaces.md

 ## Changelog

 #### [2022-02-21] - Python versions
-- You can specify the version of Python that you want your Space to run on
+- You can specify the version of Python that you want your Space to run on.
-- Only Python 3 versions are supported
+- Only Python 3 versions are supported.

 #### [2022-01-24] - Automatic model and dataset linking from Spaces
 - We attempt to automatically extract model and dataset repo ids used in your code